grafana/grafana/docs/sources/administration/provisioning.md

 It is possible to use environment variable interpolation in all 3 provisioning config types.
 Allowed syntax is either `$ENV_VAR_NAME` or `${ENV_VAR_NAME}` and can be used only for values not for keys or bigger parts of the configs.
-It is not available in the dashboards definition files just the dashboard provisioning configuration.
+It is not available in the dashboard's definition files just the dashboard provisioning configuration.
 Example: